xltechasia/www-xltech-static/content/solution/consult/project-revitalise/index.md

 ---
 type: project

-title: Project Revitalise
+title: Project Revitalize
-summary: Having problems with projects not deliverying?
+summary: Having problems with projects not delivering?
 Bogged down in tech instead of business results?
 We can help
 authors: []
 featured: false
 tags: [ "Solution", "Consulting" ]